 Shaun was staying at a relatively non-descript hotel in Bloomington.
 Nice hotel, just not off-the-hook in any way.
 He chose the front seat.
-I liked that.

 I asked where he was visiting from; he said London.
 He had moved there recently, rather than commuting from Chicago.
 I agreed that was probably a smart move!
 He said the hotel he was at was one of the NFL media hotels.